Documentation Index

 Quick start

-# 1. Install the Joyride alpha package you received from the team
+# 1. Install the Joyride CLI (includes the MCP server)

 joyride --help